Consent to Treatment & Confidentiality Statement

 Fees, Cancellation & No Show Policy

-Fees are $120 for the initial 75-minute intake session.
-Subsequent session fees are $120 per 50-minute session and $180 per 75-minute session as per BCACC guidelines.
+Fees (including 5% GST) are $142 for the initial 60-minute intake session; $142 per 50-minute subsequent session; and $210 per 80-minute subsequent session as per BCACC fee guidelines.
 Fees are due on or before the day that services are provided via e-transfer to email@example.com.

 We reserve the right to post-pone future sessions until fees have been paid.
-We require at least 24-hours notice if you are unable to make your session.
-Pre-paid amounts for sessions where 24-hour notice has been given for cancellations will be credited to future sessions or refunded if services have been discontinued.
-Pre-paid amounts for sessions where less than 24-hours notice has been given for cancellations or there was a no show will be refunded at 50%.
-We reserve the right to discontinue services after multiple cancellations or a no show appointment based on our discretion.
-If you are unable to attend an online counselling session due to technical difficulties or otherwise, our cancellation and no show policies remains in effect.
+We require at least 24-hours notice if you are unable to make your session or need to reschedule.
+Pre-paid amounts for sessions where 24-hours notice has been given for changes or cancellations will be credited to future sessions or refunded if services have been discontinued.
+For sessions when less than 24-hours notice has been given for changes or cancellations or missed sessions, 100% of the session fee will be charged.
+We reserve the right to discontinue services at any point for any reason, including after multiple cancellations or a no show appointment based on our discretion.
+If you are unable to attend an online counselling session due to technical difficulties or otherwise, our cancellation and no show policies remain in effect.

 Agreement to Proceed

 Upon completing an online booking, you will have an opportunity to indicate if you have read the above and wish to proceed with counselling.
 If you have any questions, comments or concerns, please feel free to direct them to Tamara at any point via email or in session.